daredloco/TyDSharp/Readme.md

 # TyDSharp

-This version of TyDSharp builds on the initial version, specifically to support the development of Software Inc.
+This version of TyDSharp builds on the version for Software INC and is used inside the [DataSINC](https://github.com/daredloco/DataSINC) Editor for the game.

-This version might get deprecated in the very near future.

 [Get the official TyDSharp here.](https://github.com/tyd-lang/TyD)